Frequently Asked Questions

 What is the closest airport to Nieu-Bethesda?

-• Port Elizabeth (Gqeberha) Airport is the closest and most convenient airport.
+- Chief Dawid Stuurman International Airport in Port Elizabeth (Gqeberha) is the closest and most convenient option.

 What is included in the 100km Nieu-Bethesda Camino package?